 The DIN Internship Program will place highly-skilled PhD students into companies and Defence.
-The program pairs second, and third-year STEM PhD students enrolled at DIN member universities with Australian businesses operating in defence-relevant areas.
+The program pairs second, and third-year PhD students enrolled at DIN member universities with Australian businesses operating in defence-relevant areas.

 During a three-month internship, students will get real hands-on experience in a defence setting, develop a network of contacts outside of academia, and receive a $20,000 top-up scholarship.